lucas-munoz1/lucas-munoz1.github.io/README.md

 VISUAL PLACEHOLDER: DIAGRAM SHOWING CONVERSION FROM LINES TO SPACY

 #### Consistency
 A significant challenge I faced during the annotation process was maintaining consistency across a growing dataset.
+Often times I would come across a type of product and not remember how I had designated it's type previously.
+Furthermore, the search indexing on Doccano was slightly broken, so I was unable to properly search through the dataset after I annotated it.
 To address this, I:

   -  Kept a detailed record of labeling rules and examples to ensure consistent annotations.
   -  Implemented auto labeling by hosting the latest version of the model on a Flask web server and connecting it to Doccano.
 This allowed me to assess the